pantheon-systems/documentation/source/_docs/new-relic.md

 #### Can I disable New Relic for a specific environment?

-We don't recommend turning off New Relic for any one environment, as it removes the ability for troubleshooting the site for errors or performance issues.
+We don't recommend turning off New Relic for any one environment, as it makes troubleshooting the site for errors or performance issues more difficult.
+However, you can [disable the New Relic Browser agent](#disable-new-relic-browser-monitoring-agent) if you encounter a situation where it is interfering with other systems.

-Often when developers want to disable New Relic, they believe it to be the cause of a performance issue.
-Our experience shows that this is rarely the case, and disabling it makes it impossible for our Customer Success Engineers to help diagnose an issue.

 ## See Also